 What facilities will it have?

-Croydon Youth Zone will be a purpose built facility offering 20 activities every session, including sport, fitness, dance, arts, music, media and self-improvement.
-The Youth Zone will include a four-court sports hall with facilities for indoor badminton, football, netball and basketball and a separate climbing wall.
-There will also be a fitness suite with the latest gym equipment and an outdoor kick pitch.
-The centre will include a kitchen and café area selling healthy food and drink, as well as dedicated areas for dance, music, film, and multi-media, arts and crafts, gaming and DJ-ing, martial arts and boxing.
+Legacy Croydon Youth Zone is a purpose built facility offering 20 activities every session, including sport, fitness, dance, arts, music, media and self-improvement.
+The Youth Zone includes a four-court sports hall with facilities for indoor badminton, football, netball and basketball and a separate climbing wall.
+There is also a fitness suite with the latest gym equipment and an outdoor kick pitch.
+The centre includes the Big Love kitchen and café area selling healthy food and drink, as well as dedicated areas for dance, music, film, and multi-media, arts and crafts, gaming and DJ-ing, martial arts and boxing.

 How did it come about?

 Croydon Council, in partnership with local business people, have seen the Youth Zone model in other towns and cities in England and want to give their young people access to a Youth Zone and the benefits it can bring for the whole community.
 Croydon Youth Zone will be similar to OnSide’s existing facilities in Bolton, Carlisle, Oldham, Manchester, Blackburn, Wigan and Wolverhampton.

 The Youth Zone project cost is estimated at £6million.
 As well as providing the site, Croydon Council agreed to an investment of £3.25million towards the Youth Zone construction costs as well as £300,000 towards the facility’s running costs per year.